ncpleslie/Sudoku/README.md

 ## Requirements
-- [ ] Class Diagram - incomplete
+- [x] Class Diagram - incomplete
 - [ ] Dynamic UML diagrams - 2 so far - 2 more
-- [ ] > 20 Scoped features - Currently at 20 - 1 more
+- [x] > 20 Scoped features - Currently at 20 - 1 more
-- [ ] All features plus documentation
 - [x] >40 tests
 - [x] All tests pass